-As a nutrition coach that works with a lot of bodybuilders, I wanted to dig into whether potatoes should be a necessary part of their diet.
+As a nutrition coach who works with a lot of bodybuilders, I’m going to share the benefits and drawbacks of including potatoes in a bulking diet.

-There’s more to the story though, including the type of potatoes you should eat and when/how much you should eat based on your goals, either bulking or cutting.
+There’s more to the story though, including the type of potatoes you should eat and when/how much you should eat based on your goals.

 Potatoes are made up almost exclusively of carbs, making them the perfect pre-and post-workout.